Jahia/ip-filter/README.md

 ## Rules Delete
 In the rule Update Form (See Rules Update section) there is a Delete button.
 Clicking on this button will proceed with rule deletion

-## Module Setup Deployment
-No settings are needed to run this module.
-Simply deploy it on your Digital Factory instance and it will appear in the `Configuration` Section of `Server Settings` page.